 7. Custard apple

 Rip custard apples in two with your hands and eat the insides with a spoon.
 They’re amazingly good!
 Want to amp up the gluttony?
-Look for custard apple ice cream. *Also called sugar apples.
+Look for (or make your own) custard apple ice cream. *Also called sugar apples.

 How to try custard apples?

 - 2 – Make custard apple ice cream or pudding

 - 3 – Plant some custard apple seeds

 - 4 – Add custard apple puree to your smoothie

 - 5 – Try custard apple oil aromatherapy

 A crunchy, bitter fruit with a texture like a very moist apple.
 Thais often top rose apples with spiced sugar.